 The letters with research requests continued into the 1980's.
 Soon Tom had me answering the letters and eventually the requests came addressed to me, not Tom.
 But whether the letter came from Haber, Simenic, Topp, Carle, Bob Richardson, Tom Hufford, Cappy Gagnon, Bob Davids, or some other SABR member, the letter always said, "what does Tom think," or "can you check Tom's files."

-Tom Shea passed away in March of 1995.
+Tom Shea passed away on March 22, 1995.
 His wife and their two children are also deceased.

 Shea and Bill Haber, along with Allen and S. C. Thompson, were baseball's greatest biographical researchers, just as Joe Simenic is the dean of those still living.
 One thing, though, is certain.
 Whenever Haber, Allen, or Thompson had a tough nut to crack, the man they turned to was Tom Shea.

 This article was originally published in SABR's The National Pastime, Volume 18, 1998.
 The source material used for this article was largely the letters to and from Tom Shea cited in this article.